Long COVID has affected nearly 7% of American adults, CDC survey data finds

 Millions of Americans report having long COVID, either previously or at the time of being surveyed, according to new data from the the Centers for Disease Control and Prevention's National Center for Health Statistics.

 In reports published Tuesday using data from 2022 National Health Interview Survey, the agency said 6.9% of U.S. adults reported ever having long COVID, while 3.4% said they currently had the condition at the time of interview.
-Based on U.S. Census data, that would mean nearly 18 million have suffered from the condition at some point since the pandemic began.
+Based on U.S. Census data, that would mean nearly 18 million have suffered from the condition at some point since the pandemic began, and almost 9 million currently have it.

 The survey data also found women were more likely than men to report long COVID — an array of symptoms, which can be debilitating, that may linger for months or years after a COVID infection.